 Her passion for education, leadership and organisational development led to a variety of roles whilst working at Plymouth Hospitals NHS Trust.
 Christina was focused on organisational development, leadership and workforce transformation throughout her time in Plymouth.

 A forward thinking, innovative and committed leader, Christina feels privileged to be Director of the NHS South West Leadership Academy, working alongside her dedicated colleagues.
-Currently leading nationally on two of the eight leadership collective work streams; clinical and patient leadership whilst at the same time, completing her PhD thesis on the impact on leadership on health and social care outcomes, Christina is passionate about leadership development in the South West.
+Currently leading nationally on two of the eight leadership collective work streams; clinical and patient leadership.
+Christina is passionate about leadership development in the South West.